Trina Thompson

-Trina Lynn Thompson (born June 3, 1961) is American judge who serves as a United States district judge of the United States District Court for the Northern District of California.
+Trina Lynn Thompson (born June 3, 1961) is an American judge who serves as a United States district judge of the United States District Court for the Northern District of California.
 She previously served as a state court judge of the Alameda County Superior Court.

 Education

 Thompson received her Bachelor of Arts from the University of California, Berkeley in 1983 and her Juris Doctor from the UC Berkeley School of Law in 1986.

 Career

 From 1986 to 1991, Thompson served as a law clerk and later as a deputy public defender in the Alameda County Public Defender's Office.
-From 1991 to 2000, she served as a criminal defense attorney at her own law firm, The Law Offices of Trina Thompson-Stanley.
+From 1991 to 2000, she served as a criminal defense attorney at her own law firm, The Law Offices of Trina Thompson-Stanley, in Oakland.
 From 2000 to 2002, she was a Juvenile Court Commissioner in Alameda County Superior Court.
 In 2002, she was elected as a judge on the Alameda County Superior Court in Oakland, California; she was the first African-American woman elected to the court.
 She was sworn-in in January 2003.
 In 2011, President Barack Obama appointed Thompson to serve on the Coordinating Council on Juvenile Justice and Delinquency Prevention.
 From 2014 to 2021, she was a lecturer at the University of California, Berkeley and since 2018 she has been an adjunct professor at the UC Berkeley School of Law.